History of Better Call Saul in Timeline

 Better Call Saul

-In 2002, Jimmy schemes to represent Craig Kettleman, leading to encounters with Tuco Salamanca and Nacho.
-He also cares for his brother Chuck and discovers fraud at Sandpiper retirement community.
+In 2002, Jimmy schemes to represent Craig Kettleman, accused of embezzlement, leading to encounters with psychotic drug lord Tuco Salamanca and his lieutenant Nacho.
+Jimmy also cares for his brother Chuck, who is housebound with electromagnetic hypersensitivity.

 In 2002, the primary timeline of Better Call Saul begins, six years before the first episode of Breaking Bad.